 - Providing "economies of political power" to represent San Diego County K-14 schools and colleges regarding energy issues at the California Public Utilities Commission, State Government or other regulatory agencies or groups.

 As a member of the EJPA, SDCOE will be your partner in facilitating the EJPA project work load.
 The EJPA's success will be measured by your success!How to Join.
 The EJPA agreement doesn't cost districts anything to join.
 The only costs incurred are your time at EJPA meetings.
 Specific project or services costs will be negotiated with district.
 The EJPA is non-exclusive and meant to supplement any energy or alternative energy programs you are engaged in currently.
 If you don't have current projects in mind, then use the EJPA forum as a venue for staying current on energy-related topics.Contacts.
 Stephen Kapp, Energy and Resource Management Specialist, at 858-292-3755 for a copy of the EJPA agreement.
-If you have a project in mind, contact Bill or Stephen to discuss the scope of work, deliverables, schedule and price and the EJPA will develop a separate project agreement between your district and the EJPA.
+If you have a project in mind, contact Stephen to discuss the scope of work, deliverables, schedule and price and the EJPA will develop a separate project agreement between your district and the EJPA.
 Should more than one district want similar services at the same time, the EJPA will negotiate an economy of scale rate for all.
 Upon ratification of the project agreement, the EJPA will, with your participation, develop and deliver your project to you.